Evening Students

 6. What kind of age discrimination is out there in the legal world?
 I am a second-career person and I am worried about finding a legal job as an “older person.”

-Our experience has been that our “experienced” (or older!) students have not had any additional difficulty in finding jobs after graduation.
-Quite the contrary, many lawyers, especially those in small firms, greatly value the maturity and expertise that more experienced, second-career people bring to their firms.
-The only area where it might be a factor is in very large firms, which traditionally have sought younger students fresh out of law school to “start at the bottom.”
+Our experience has been that our students who come to law school with more professional experience or as a second career have not had additional difficulty in finding jobs after graduation.
+Many lawyers greatly value the maturity and expertise that more experienced, second-career people bring to their firms.
+One area where it might be a factor is in very large firms, which traditionally have sought younger students fresh out of law school to “start at the bottom.”
 For the most part, our second-career students choose not to work in large firms (mainly due to the perception of long hours in the office), and choose small firms, government employers, nonprofits or business, where they are able to have greater freedom of choice as to how they spend their free time, and where they are able to have earlier, more comprehensive contact with clients.

 7. Can I participate in On Campus Interviews?